slashid/laravel/README.md

  > yes

 2 successfully imported users.
-1 users failed importing.
+1 users failed to import.
 Check the file /var/www/html/database/slashid/migration-failed-202403271142.csv for errors.
 ```

-Any errors occured in a migration will be output as a CSV.
+Any errors that occured in a migration will be output as a CSV.
 Check the CSV to fix the errors and run again.

 ## Overriding the login form